Light-it-labs/nuxt-boilerplate/README.md

-# Nuxt app Template
+# Nuxt Template
-Nuxt app base is a boilerplate Nuxt project.
+Nuxt template base is a boilerplate Nuxt project.
 It follows the community best practices in terms of standards, security and maintainability, integrating a variety of testing and code quality tools.

 ## Installed packages
 - [@nuxt/auth](https://auth.nuxtjs.org/) for users authentication.